-The ACVList is an initiative of the Australian Cattle Group Veterinarians Group where members can participate in a private email discussion list.
-In this forum, Amembers can seek and express current veterinary opinions about issues that concern cattle veterinarians in Australia.
+The ACVlist is an initiative of the Australian Cattle Veterinarians where members can participate in a private email discussion list.
+In this forum, members can seek and express current veterinary opinions about issues that concern cattle veterinarians in Australia.

 Whether you would like to start a topic yourself, weigh in on a current discussion, or simply observe from the sidelines, the ACVList discussion group awaits!

-The Australian Cattle Group Veterinarians Group recommends BULLCHECK® (VBBSE) to be reported in a standardised format appropriately named Bull Reporter - with individual certificates available, or multi-bull reports for larger numbers.
+The Australian Cattle Veterinarians recommends BULLCHECK™ to be reported in a standardised format appropriately named Bull Reporter - with individual certificates available, or multi-bull reports for larger numbers.

-Bull Reporter is a standardised software program which allows veterinarians accredited under the BULLCHECK® (VBBSE) scheme (or Australian Cattle Group Veterinarians Group registered) to record details of animals they have examined.
-Only Group members may use Bull Reporter software and it is a requirement by many breed societies that only Australian Cattle Group Veterinarians Group BULLCHECK® Accredited Veterinarians be used to carry out the Bull Breeding Soundness Evaluation.
+Bull Reporter is a standardised software program which allows veterinarians accredited under the BULLCHECK™ scheme to record details of animals they have examined.
+Only ACV members may use Bull Reporter software and it is a requirement by many breed societies that only Australian Cattle Veterinarians BULLCHECK™ Accredited Veterinarians be used to carry out the Bull Breeding Soundness Evaluation.

 In the ideal world, farmers would have a detailed herd health plan that involved activities such as routine husbandry practices, vaccinations, parasite control, reproductive treatments and biosecurity activities that was created with the assistance of an expert who could ensure the appropriateness and correct timing for each component.

 The Cattle Vet Consultant is a piece of software designed to allow veterinarians to create farm herd health management plans for farmers in the context of a veterinary consultation.